-When you are about to sit down at the table for a job interview, you’ll have many thoughts and questions running through your mind.
-Your main goal will be to answer your potential employer’s interview questions.
-However, you are sure to have some concerns of your own.
-Think ahead before you actually walk into your job interview and consider pressing matters that are important to you.
+Think ahead before you actually walking into a job interview and consider things that are important to you.
 One point of interest that is often overlooked is proper footwear.
 Ask your employer what you should be wearing on your feet when you begin the job.
 You’d be surprised how much your shoes matter.

 Your Footwear is a Matter of Personal Safety